EndcryptZ/OraxenToggle/README.md

 /oraxentoggle
 ```

-The plugin will respond with the new state of Oraxen (enabled or disabled).
+The plugin will respond with the new state of the Oraxen resource pack auto-download feature.

 ## Configuration